Volunteer opportunities with Blue Mountains Biodiversity Project:

 Most of our volunteers participate in our summer field surveying program.
 Every summer, dozens of volunteers help us to field survey thousands of acres of timber sales on National Forests in eastern Oregon.
-The information we collect in the field is used as evidence in public comments, and in potential negotiations and litigation.
+The information we collect in the field is used as evidence in public comments, and in negotiations and litigation.
 We train volunteers in plant and wildlife identification, what to look for in proposed timber sale areas, map and compass orienteering, and other skills to help us stop or significantly modify logging in the Blue Mountains.
 You can read about this option further down this page.

 There are of plenty of additional ways to contribute as well.
 Want to help with public outreach?
 BMBP is currently looking for a social media volunteer intern.
 Want to learn more about commenting on public projects?
 We will train you how in writing public comments and help you engage in our forest advocacy through the NEPA process.
 Skilled with photography or video?
 Help us promote and document BMBP.
 Love organizing?
 Volunteer with us in the field, then help us table or do a fundraising benefit.
 Involved with an organization that wants to learn more about forest ecology and work against ecologically destructive exploitation of public lands?
 Help us set up a speaking engagement.
 Think of what skills you have and unique ways you can help.
 If you are interested in writing public comments or in a social media internship, contact us at 510-715-6238 or email@example.com.